 On the final day of our trip Hiking in the Dolomites we went to the famous ice hockey rink in Cortina.
 We were going to practice and have a bit of fun.
 We went in and felt a bit silly as there was professional ice dancing and her protégé who was amazing showing all the different moves.

-We were completely in awe with their moves and after a while we decided it is best to not to go on and make a fool of ourselves!
+My sister and I were completely in awe with their moves and after a while we decided it is best to not to go on and make a fool of ourselves!
 The food in Cortina was delicious, we would however recommend to go outside the center a little as there are beautiful restaurants but much cheaper prices.
 We found out in the last two days.

 We really enjoy our time hiking in the Dolomites.
 It is challenging but there is different scenery in every different parts of the peaks.
 I would definitely recommend it to anyone who enjoys hiking and thank you One Foot Abroad for the opportunity.

 Escape from your normal life and take on a new adventure.

 Reconnect with yourself and explore the wonders of the world!

 We are sorry that this post was not useful for you!